CyrilleMesue/cyrillemesue.github.io/processor/get ready.md

 1.[Python 3 Programming Coursera Specialization by the University of Michigan]().

 This specialization is made of five(5) courses properly arranged to help students progress in python from zero to intermediate/mastery.
-Here is the order in which I took the courses and I find it very useful: Python Basics,
+Here is the order in which I took the courses and I find it very useful: Python Basics; Python functions, files and dictionaries; Data collection and processing with python ; Python classes and inheritance; and Python project: pillow, tesseract and open v

+1.1.
+Python Basics